lukepearson/just-dates/README.md

 etc..

 ## Todo
+* Locales

-* Add examples for each function
+* Add examples for each function in jsdoc
-* Add example project that uses the * library
+* Add example project
 * Check package size is ok
 * Check performance is ok
 * Flow?